-This exhibition, which can be viewed in the Davis Gallery on the museum’s second floor, is a selection of works derived from The Butler Permanent Collection.
+This exhibition is a selection of works derived from The Butler Permanent Collection.

 Abstract art was to Kandinsky, like music without words.
 It is all about the interplay of line, shapes, colors, and textures which can be said to be the language of art.
 Abstract artists put value in creativity, inventing new worlds.